 Does exercise affect breastfeeding?

 Exercise has not been found to affect breastfeeding.
 In general, you will still produce the same amount of milk whether you exercise or not.
 However, it is extremely important to drink a lot of water when breastfeeding, especially if you are exercising.
-Be sure to discuss all you choices for breastfeeding with your health care provider.
+Be sure to discuss all your breastfeeding questions with your healthcare provider.